 I hesitated for a long time between two versions.

-Speaking of appearance, I like eco-leather (marketed as premium synthetic leather) more.
+If we're talking about appearance, I like eco-leather (marketed as premium synthetic leather) more.
 Especially the orange version - it looks very striking.

 But there's one nuance.
 This is PU polyurethane leather or PVC vinyl leather.